Can You Share a Studio Apartment?

 One of the biggest concerns and issues with sharing a studio apartment is the huge lack of privacy.
 Instead of just having you both live in one giant room, you should try and use clever visual barriers to create the โ€œfeelโ€ of more space.
 This can be anything from hanging beads to create separation or even using a flag, bed sheet, or a piece of fabric to give each person their own little โ€œroomโ€.
 If your studio space is slightly larger, consider using a bookshelf or dresser as a separator as well.
 While this isnโ€™t perfect, it is infinitely better than nothing.

-If youโ€™re like most people, you have a bit of a problem getting rid of things you think you might need at some point.
+If youโ€™re like most people, you have a bit of a problem getting rid of things.
 However, when it comes to sharing a studio apartment, it is almost a given that you’ll need to minimize your belongings.
-Two people sharing something as small as a studio apartment basically means that neither of you will be able to keep too much outside of the things you need.
-Of course, some art, furniture and other dรฉcor items will be needed, but there is a good chance you wonโ€™t be able to keep/fit everything that you hoped you would be able to.
+Neither of you will be able to keep too much outside of the things you need.
+There is a good chance you wonโ€™t be able to fit everything you own, especially if you’re coming from a more roomy living situation.
 Consider cleaning out your inventory frequently or utilizing storage units to store your items.

 When you have as little space as a studio apartment provides, you’ll need to get creative with how you use the space.
 This is even more true when you have two people living in a space that small.
 You need to use every single inch of space you have in an intelligent manner, or you can run out of space very easily.
 This includes everything from using shelves to hidden storage, to various design tricks, to bookcases and everything in between.
 There are dozens and dozens of tips out there on the Internet about how to use small space more effectively, so be sure to do some research!